ReCodee/ad-stream/README.md

 - **pq**: PostgreSQL driver for Go, used for database connectivity and query execution.
 - **rand**: Generates a random selection of ads.
 - **godotenv**: Loads environment variables from a `.env` file.
+- **gofiber/websocket/v2**: Used to implement WebSocket connections for real-time ad updates.

 ## 🔧 Environment Variables

 | Variable      | Description |
 |--------------|-------------|

 | `DB_PORT`    | Port where the database container is running. |
 | `DB_HOST`    | Database container name (use `localhost` for local connection). |
 | `DB_USER`    | Database connection username. |